Banno/banno-powerons/withdraw-by-check/withdraw-by-check-json-contract.md

 - owner: The primary member's long name (NAME:LONGNAME)
 - address: The system calculated mailing address (ACCOUNT:PAYEELINE[1-6])
 - disclaimerText: Custom terms and conditions as set up in the parameter settings Letter file.
-- crossAcctErrorText: Custom error text used when user attempts check wd from cross account.

 **When error condition is encountered:**